 Defined as a border-breaking musician and percussionist, Ben Aylon is known for his contemporary Senegalese drumming, explosive burning rhythms and signature hybrid drumming style.
 In his live show 'One Man Tribe' Ben creates a massive tribe-of-drummers sound with a ten-piece Senegalese drum set and presents his compositions on the Xalam, a Senegalese string instrument.

 Ben started his journey in West African drumming with Saboula Bangoura, a master drummer from Guinea Conakry living in Karkur, Israel.
 At 20, Ben traveled to the Gambia twice to research the Djembe drumming.
 A few years later he travelled to Senegal. little did he know, that this trip will shape his future musical path, setting Senegalese drumming as his primary source of inspiration.

 From that moment, Ben studied Senegalese drumming under the guidance of Aly Ndiaye Rose and Doudou Ndiaye Rose, deepening into the traditional drumming and compositions of the family in Senegal.
 During the following years, Ben developed his way of performing the rhythms and compositions, inventing new techniques, creating a massive multi-layered drumming experience and sound.

-In January 2020, Ben gained national recognition in Senegal after being featured on popular Senegalese TV shows and performing his solo shows around the capital, Dakar.
+In January 2020 and 2023, Ben gained national recognition in Senegal after being featured on popular Senegalese TV shows and performing his solo shows around the capital, Dakar.
 His widespread popularity has brought him together with the legendary Youssou Ndour and enabled his many musical collaborations with artists including Cheikh Lô, Khaira Arby, Omar Pene, Awadi and Doudou Ndiaye Rose.

 Ben always carried the xalam/djeli ngoni with him in his quest.
 In the moments between the high energy and drumming, he slowly started to compose the soundtrack of his travels, which eventually became the ground for his debut international album ‘Xalam’ released on World Music Network.
 Seven years in the making, the album presents his xalam playing and compositions featuring Doudou Ndiaye Rose, Khaira Arby, Amy Sacko and AvevA.
 Ben produced this album to reflect his musical vision, always respecting tradition while at the same time innovating and elevating the music and instruments of Mali and Senegal into a fresh contemporary setting.